Collection of Personal Data

 - Personal data collected when electing to join the Association includes, but is not limited to, name, email and mailing addresses, phone number, and IAF region and chapter affiliations.
 Our payment processor, Authorize.net, collects additional information.
 We do not keep this information on file.

 - Non-IAF members who visit the site may elect to provide their name, region and email address for the purpose of receiving occasional updates from the Association via electronic mail.

 - The IAF does not collect information about our website visitors from other sources, such as public records or bodies, or private organisations.

 - The IAF does not knowingly collect personal data from children.
 We do not offer products or services of interest to children.

 Use and Access of Personal Data

-- Data is collected via the website primarily for IAF membership administration and the technical administration of the website.
+- Data is collected via the website primarily for IAF membership administration, event registration and the technical administration of the website.

 - The IAF principally communicates with its members via email.
 The IAF uses email addresses to send IAF members information about their membership (e.g. confirmation and renewal notices); quarterly newsletters, occasional (typically no more than two per month) updates from the Board of Directors, and information from a member’s Regional Director.

-- The IAF also communicates with non-IAF members four times a year or less using the email address voluntarily submitted via the website.
+- The IAF also communicates with non-IAF members using the email address voluntarily submitted via the website.